tethysplatform/tethys/docs/installation/production/installation.rst

     sudo service postfix restart

 Several email settings need to be configured for the forget password functionality to work properly.
-The following exampled illustrates how to setup email in the :file:`settings.py` file.
+The following exampled illustrates how to setup email in the :file:`portal_config.yml` file.

   ::

-      EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
+      EMAIL_BACKEND: django.core.mail.backends.smtp.EmailBackend
-      EMAIL_HOST = 'localhost'
+      EMAIL_HOST: localhost
-      EMAIL_PORT = 25
+      EMAIL_PORT: 25
-      EMAIL_HOST_USER = ''
+      EMAIL_HOST_USER: ''
-      EMAIL_HOST_PASSWORD = ''
+      EMAIL_HOST_PASSWORD: ''
-      EMAIL_USE_TLS = False
+      EMAIL_USE_TLS: False
-      DEFAULT_FROM_EMAIL = 'Example <noreply@exmaple.com>'
+      DEFAULT_FROM_EMAIL: Example <noreply@exmaple.com>

 For more information about setting up email capabilities for Tethys Platform, refer to the `Sending email <https://docs.djangoproject.com/en/1.8/topics/email/>`_ documentation.